Karaokifyy/Karaokifyy/Sprint3.md

    - Created and Utilized an injectable service to send user data from component to component
    - Created unit and cypress tests for work we completed this sprint
    - Continued integration between recieving data from backend
+   - Added html and css code to start making lyrics page more appealing

 ### Issues in Progress
    - Recieving lyrics data from the database to display to user